wilzbach/docs.asyncy.com/storyscript/README.md

 The example above is a function what queries the database and also downloads their `FullContact` profile.

-Function must define their inputs and outputs which help with transparency, autocomplete and type checking during the Asyncy CI process.
+Function must define their inputs and outputs which help with transparency, autocomplete and type checking during the Storyscript Cloud CI process.

 Functions **MAY** declare one output and identify it's type.
 If an output type is used the function **MUST** use `return` and return that type.